libexpat/libexpat.github.io/content/pages/hashtables.md

         if (!createSize)
           return NULL;

-Let's assume that we have a "foo" as a key (i.e. `name == "foo"`, and let's assume that our internal representation is UTF-8 for simplicity), and we want 20 bytes for our data (i.e. `createSize == 20`).
+Let's assume that we have "foo" as a key (i.e. `name == "foo"`, and let's also assume that our internal representation is UTF-8 for simplicity), and we want 20 bytes for our data (i.e. `createSize == 20`).
 Entering `lookup()`, we first check to see if we have a table allocated at all by checking the `size` field, the number of slots